hjrc-ct/c8-portal/README.md

-# Educational Course Website
+# c8-portal: Educational Course Website

-Welcome to the Educational Course Website project!
+Welcome to the Camunda 8 Self Managged - Deployment on GKE project!
 This project is designed to provide an interactive learning experience through a structured course divided into four parts.

 ## Project Structure

 The project is organized as follows:

 ```
-educational-course-website
+c8-portal
 ├── src
 │   ├── index.html          # Main entry point for the website
 │   ├── styles              # Contains CSS files